Physical activity

 Taking enough physical activity is crucial for good health and wellbeing, but most of us aren’t nearly active enough.
 Physical activity is especially important for our children if they are to grow into healthy adults.
 Getting active now will help them to develop healthy habits that will benefit them throughout their lives.

 There are many benefits of physical activity.
-Adults should accumulate at least 30 minutes of moderate-intensity activity on five days of the week.
+Adults should accumulate a minimum of 150 minutes of physical activity per week, which for example, can be divided into at least 30 minutes of moderate-intensity activity on five days of the week.
 This is the minimum recommended level.
 The activity should be a combination of aerobic and muscle-strengthening physical activities.

 Benefits of physical activity